Parameter-Efficient Fine-Tuning in Large Models: A Survey of Methodologies: Acknowledgements

 \textbf{The Chinchilla scaling law} Proposed by DeepMind \cite{hoffmann2022training}, the law provides guidelines for compute-optimal training of LLMs, specifically when computational resources are limited.
 Through rigorous experiments spanning a wide range of model sizes from 70M to 16B and dataset sizes from 5B to 500B tokens, they derived a scaling law with different coefficients compared to Kaplan's, as shown below:

 where $E$ denotes the loss of an ideal generative process on the test data.
 Furthermore, claimed by the research, the constants in this formula are $\alpha =0.34,\beta =0.28, A=406.4, B=410.7,L_{0}=1.69$.
 Moreover, there is a general constraint that model the relationship between $C$ and $(N, D)$: $C = 6 N D$, which means that it costs six FLOPs per parameter to train one token.
-Then it can be computed that an optimal model size and data size selection can be denoted as:
+Thus, the optimal selection of model size and data size can be determined and expressed as: